whathecker/findsurfschool/README.md

 3. surfschool-finder-content: simple read only API written in NodeJS, it powers search functionality and surf school details

-4. surfschool-finder-lead: TypeScript application to process the form request. the [API](https://api.findsurfschool.com/leadservice/api-docs/) talks to the GCloud function that sends an eamil to my Gmail account by impersonating myself. architecture of the application is designed based on [Clean Architecture style by Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
+4. surfschool-finder-lead: TypeScript application to process the form request. the [API](https://api.findsurfschool.com/leadservice/api-docs/) talks to the GCloud function that sends an email to my Gmail account by impersonating myself. architecture of the application is designed based on [Clean Architecture style by Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 ## infrastucture